Visyond/website-hugo/site/content/_index.md

 topDescription: >-
   Transform Excel templates and models into productivity workspaces, empowering teams to focus on insights in a decision-support platform that delivers authentic spreadsheet experience.
 useCasesHeader: >-
-         How can Visyond help <span>you</span> and <span>your team</span>?
+         How can Visyond help you and your team?
 useCaseSection:
   - useCaseSectionContent:
       - useCaseTitle: Planning and Forecasting
         useCaseImage: /img/icons/use-cases/commmunicate-insights.png
         isVisible: true
         useCaseDescription: >-
-          Enhance your investement spreadsheet models with superpowers.
-Scenario forecasting, budget vs. actual, and profitability analysis have never been easier.
+          Scenario planning, budgeting, and variance analysis have never been easier.
         useCaseURL: /solutions/what-if-analysis/
       - useCaseTitle: Investement calculators
         useCaseImage: /img/icons/use-cases/calculators.png
         isVisible: true
         useCaseDescription: >-
-          Make better decisions with interactive no-code investement calculators driven by your Excel model.
+          Visualize ROI and other decision metrics from your model and test scenarios on predictive 'what-if' dashboards.
         useCaseURL: /solutions/what-if-analysis/
       - useCaseTitle: Gather data from portfolio companies
         useCaseImage: /img/icons/use-cases/budget-vs-actual.png
         isVisible: true
         useCaseDescription: >-
-          Safely feed data and supporting information directly into your predictive cloud model.
+          Consolidate data points and assumptions from different sources into the central predictive model in the cloud.
       - useCaseTitle: Share insights on investement strategy
         useCaseImage: /img/icons/use-cases/calculators.png
         isVisible: true
         useCaseDescription: >-
-          Ask your cloud model questions via visual and interactive interface.
+          Bring interactive reporing to the next level, and empower stakeholders to focus on what's important.
         useCaseURL: /solutions/what-if-analysis/
-      - useCaseTitle: Analyze new investements
+      - useCaseTitle: Investment & valuation analysis
         useCaseImage: /img/icons/use-cases/budget-vs-actual.png
         isVisible: true
         useCaseDescription: >-